MyParcelCOM/docs/content/api/resources/reports.md

 Attribute  | Type    | Description
 ---------- | ------- | -----------
 name       | string  | User defined name to identify the report, filters    | object  | List of filter criteria to determine the shipments represented in the CSV.
-Required properties are `date_from` and `date_to`. created_at | integer | Unix timestamp when the report was created.
+Required properties are `date_from` and `date_to`.
+All filter properties can be found in the [API specification](https://api-specification.myparcel.com/#tag/Reports/paths/~1reports/post). created_at | integer | Unix timestamp when the report was created.

 Relationship | Type                                 | Description